 |Coordination fee||All Article 53 applications accepted by HSE|

-The fees in Table 1 reflect the new procedures, introduced on 29th June 2016, where HSE will complete a validation check to ensure that the application is complete before acceptance.
+The fees in Table 1 reflect the new procedures, where HSE will complete a validation check to ensure that the application is complete before acceptance.
 At this stage we will also consider the case for need and urgency.

 Limit on number of repeat applications